egeexyz/snap-slurm/README.md

 ### Snapstore

 [Currently](https://forum.snapcraft.io/t/request-for-classic-confinement-slurm), only the **strict** Snap is available from the Snapstore.
-All Snaps installed from the Snapstore receive automatic updates via Snapd.
+All Snaps installed from the Snapstore receive automatic updates via Snapd and are automatically aliased.

 ```bash
 sudo snap install slurm